510(k)

 What is the pre-submission process?

 Preparing and uploading your FDA pre-submission meeting request is only the first step of the process.
-You will receive an automated email confirming that your pre-submission was successfully uploaded, and then you will receive an automated letter via email that gives you the Q-sub number that was assigned.
+You will receive an automated email confirming that your pre-submission was successfully uploaded.
+Then, you will receive an automated letter via email that gives you the assigned Q-sub number.
 You will also receive an automated email notifying you that the pre-submission was accepted, or the FDA reviewer will contact you if changes are needed.
-The FDA reviewer assigned will usually contact you by email within the first three weeks to schedule a teleconference if you requested one, but the date/time offered usually does not match the availability of the FDA team, and alternate dates/times may be offered.
+The FDA reviewer assigned will usually contact you by email within the first three weeks to schedule a teleconference if you request one.
+Still, the date/time offered usually does not match the availability of the FDA team, and alternate dates/times may be offered.

 Reuqest a call with Lindsey 1024x240 FDA Pre Submission Format and Content Requirements